Miskiyu/Portfolio-2-DATA2410-DRTP/README.md

 Reliablity functions
 --------------------
 Three reliability function was implemented and user will be able to choose them from the command line argument using -r.
 The three functions are:
-* stop and wait protocol(STP): STP send one packet at time and next packet i sent only when the seer receives an ackowledment(ACK).
+* stop and wait protocol(STP): STP send one packet at time and the next packet is sent only when the sender receives an ackowledment(ACK).
 If the sender doesnt receive an ACK within a set period then it resends the packet.

 * go-back-n (GBN): Sends 5, 10 or 15 packets.
 If acks are not recieved for all packets, all packets will be retransmitted.
 Server will only save the recieved packets if all packets are recieve and